-Our Early Years classrooms are designed to enable children to develop independence by accessing high quality resources independently and by quickly establishing strong relationships between staff and pupils and amongst their peers.
-This emphasis on relationships helps to create a nurturing ethos which complements the strong emphasis on good manners and good behaviour and helps to develop the confidence and well-being that is crucial for children to learn and thrive.
+Our Early Years classrooms are designed to enable children to develop independence by accessing high-quality resources independently and by quickly establishing strong relationships between staff and pupils and amongst their peers.
+This emphasis on relationships helps to create a nurturing ethos that complements the strong emphasis on good manners and good behaviour and helps to develop the confidence and well-being that is crucial for children to learn and thrive.

-Pupils who are ready to do so begin work on early phonics during the latter part of the preschool year and it is taught daily for all children from reception onwards.
+Pupils who are ready to do so begin work on pre phonics skills during the preschool year, and it is taught daily for all children from reception onwards.
 The school currently follows the Read Write Inc phonics scheme, initially working in whole class groups in reception before moving into working in groups tailored to each child's ability later in the year.

-We recognise the huge contribution parents make to their child’s learning and we work hard to develop and sustain links with parents.
-We actively encourage parents to be fully involved in their child’s learning through our ‘Proud Clouds’, communication/liaison and regular meetings.
+We recognise the huge contribution parents make to their child’s learning, and our parent partnership is extremely important and valued and we work hard to develop and sustain links with parents.
+We actively encourage parents to be fully involved in their child’s learning through our online learning journey- 'Evidence me', communication/liaison, and regular meetings.
 Parents are actively encouraged to visit their child’s class and support the learning taking place.